Smart lighting is a more advanced way to light your home.

 So, that's one acronym out of the way.
 There are a few others, like RGB, IC, WW... these acronyms refer to the colors of the LEDs.

 Did you know?
-Signify, the company behind Philips Hue, is also behind Color Kinetics, which focuses on "dynamic architectural lighting systems" (that means fancy professional lighting for arenas and light shows, stuff like that).
-One of their biggest research areas is color — that means we've got access to the best of the best in color lighting.
+Signify, the company behind Philips Hue, is also behind Color Kinetics, which focuses on 'dynamic architectural lighting systems' (this means fancy professional lighting for arenas and light shows, etc).
+One of their biggest research areas is colour — that means we've got access to the best of the best in colour lighting.

 RGB lights